 - For vehicles older than 10 years: Buick dealers don’t keep a record for vehicles older than 10 years.
 An automotive locksmith is therefore your only option to get a replacement key.

 - For vehicles equipped with a transponder system and/or a remote/intelligent key/fob key: Codes are available.
 However, as coding is required, you will have to either tow the car to the dealer, or have an automotive locksmith come and code the key on site.

 Q: My 2016 Buick LaCrosse ignition key won’t turn, what is the reason and can you change my ignition for me?

-A: Sure, there may be a few reasons why the ignition key won’t turn.
-Worn out key, stuck ignition or broken wafers.
-An automotive locksmith for Buick keys can determine on site reason and solution.
-We can help you with that.
+A: There are a number of reasons why the ignition key won’t turn.
+The key may be worn out, or jammed; the ignition may be rusty, or its wafers broken.
+An automotive locksmith for Buick cars can determine the reason on site and solve the problem.
+We can help you in this scenario.

 Q: My Buick key will not start the car.
 The battery is good, the lights are on and the radio works.
 What may be the reason?

-A: There may be a few reasons why the key won’t start the car.
-A mechanical problem or key related problem.
+A: There are a couple of reasons for the key not starting the car – it could be a mechanical problem or a key-related problem.
 Please visit: My ignition key won’t start the car for more information.